-Mirepoix and Sausage Stuffed Pepperswith green lettuce side salad
+Mirepoix and Leftover Barley Stuffed Pepperswith green lettuce side salad

 Stuffed peppers are a classic dinner.
-Tonight's feature sausage and a mirepoix mix for lots of textures and flavors.
+Tonight's feature a mirepoix mix, leftover barley, and goat cheese for lots of textures and flavors.

 Smarts: You can stuff peppers with anything!
 It's such a versatile dish.
 Just bake for 10 to 15 minutes!

 - Onions, small - 1, diced

 - Bell peppers, any type (good for stuffing) - 4, tops sliced off for easy stuffing

 - Cooking oil - 1 Tbsp